canonical/ubuntu-cloud-docs/docs/azure/azure-explanation/canonical-offerings.rst

 * `Server images`_ are general-purpose images customized for Azure Virtual Machines.
 These images are also available with `Ubuntu Pro`_ enabled.

-* `Minimal images`_ are designed for automated deployment at scale with a reduced default package set.
+* :doc:`Minimal images <all-clouds:all-clouds-explanation/ubuntu-base-and-minimal-images>` are designed for automated deployment at scale with a reduced default package set.
 Things like interactive usage tools are omitted.
 They are much smaller, boot faster, and require fewer security updates over time due to the fewer installed packages.
 These images are also available with `Ubuntu Pro`_ enabled.

 * `Confidential Virtual Machine (CVM) images`_ provide enhanced security features designed to protect data at rest, in use, and during boot.
 CVM images are Intended for use with Azure's confidential computing capabilities using hardware-enabled security features.
 These images are also available with `Ubuntu Pro`_ enabled.

 * GB200-Compatible Server images are optimized for AI and designed to run on `NVIDIA GB200 hardware`_.
-These images are also availble with `Ubuntu Pro`_ enabled.
+These images are also available with `Ubuntu Pro`_ enabled.

 * `Ubuntu Pro images`_ are premium images that include certified components, hardening options, and comprehensive, open-source security coverage for at least 10 years, `kernel Livepatch service`_ and optional `24/7 enterprise-grade support`_.